manoharmadhira/manoharmadhira.github.io/business/_posts/2022-12-11-writing-clearly.md

 <!--more-->
 As a Product Manager, I often write documents for different purposes like communicating our vision to our customers, communicating customer needs to the engineering teams, communicating status to our executives, or obtaining buy-in from stakeholders.
 Unfortunately, I do not enjoy writing.
 Writing is an arduous endeavor for me, and I often dread creating documents.

 Over the years, I have strived to learn how to write clearly by improving on writing more straightforward sentences and learning how to structure the document to drive clarity.
-In this blog, I cover the Why and How to build an easy to understand document structure using [The Pyramid Principle by Barbara Minto](https://www.amazon.com/Pyramid-Principle-Present-Thinking-Clearly-dp-0273659030/dp/0273659030/ref=dp_ob_title_bk) ,and include learning on the job from my successes and failures.
+In this blog, I cover the Why and How to build an easy to understand document structure using [The Pyramid Principle by Barbara Minto](https://www.amazon.com/Pyramid-Principle-Present-Thinking-Clearly-dp-0273659030/dp/0273659030/ref=dp_ob_title_bk) and include learnings from successes and failures on the job.
 I cover details in how to convert the structure to words in [Finer points for writing clearly]({% post_url business/2022-12-12-finer-points-of-writing-clearly %}).

 ## What is clear writing?
 Clear writing aims to get the writer's point across to the reader.
 Writing clearly can mean two things:
-- Writing simple and direct sentences.
+1. Writing simple and direct sentences.
-- Structuring the document to drive clarity.
+2. Structuring the document to drive clarity.

 Writing simple, direct sentences or overlong, unwieldy sentences is a matter of style.
 Improving these needs a mastery of language and rigorous practice.
 I still struggle with these elements and end up writing long sentences, using passive voice, or using technical jargon.
 Thankfully, tools like [Microsoft Editor](https://www.microsoft.com/en-us/microsoft-365/microsoft-editor) and [Grammarly](https://www.grammarly.com), built with artificial intelligence, help to find and correct these style errors.